Modern Japanese History

 Contemporary Chinese Art

 James’ doctoral research focuses on contemporary Chinese art, art theory, and the intellectual history of modern and contemporary China.
 His doctoral dissertation examines contemporary Chinese photography from the late 1970s until the present, with a focus on the relationship between photographic theory and practice, and the intellectual and cultural politics of the period.
-He has previously taught modern and contemporary East Asian art in the Department of Art, and modern Chinese history in the Department of East Asian Studies at the University of Toronto.
-James has also given numerous public lectures, including a series of talks on contemporary Chinese art at the Art Gallery of Ontario, in tandem with the Ai Weiwei exhibit According to What? in 2013.
+He has taught multiple courses on the history, politics, culture, and art of modern East Asia, and has given numerous public lectures, including a series of talks on contemporary Chinese art at the Art Gallery of Ontario, in tandem with the Ai Weiwei exhibit According to What? in 2013.
 He holds an M.A. in East Asian Studies (2009), and a B.A.
 (Hons.) in Economics and Philosophy (2005), both from the University of Toronto.
-He was a senior visiting scholar at the China Academy of Art in Hangzhou (2013-2014), and will be a visiting doctoral researcher in the Department of Chinese Language and Literature at Tsinghua University during the 2014-2015 academic year.
+He was previously a senior visiting scholar at the China Academy of Art in Hangzhou (2013-2014), and visiting doctoral researcher in the Department of Chinese Language and Literature at Tsinghua University (2014-2015).

 Jing Wang is a Ph.D candidate in modern Japanese literature.
 Jing received her B.A. in Chinese Language and Literature and M.A. in Comparative Literature from Tsinghua University (Beijing).
 Her research concerns the mutually formative relationship between urban space and literary representations in early 20th-century Japan.
 She is currently writing her dissertation titled “Urban Space and Modern Japanese Literature within the Context of Colonial Modernity.”